menu | nederlands

 booth and they were interviewed by Fontys Hogeschool students about their intentions

-to participate.
+to participate in this exhibition.
 In the booth there were also headsets available which

 could take you on a guided tour through the exhibition.

-end of June 2012 I decided to cancel the development of the project
+end of June 2012 we canceled the development of the project

 because the promised budget for realisation was missing.
 Other attempts

-to gain resources failed.
+to gain resources had failed.
 The exhibition of artworks by more than

-200 artists continued without the intervention; Live Happily."
+200 artists who were not payed for there work continued without the intervention; Live Happily.